Skip to Main Content

 What is a lease buyout?

+A lease buyout, which usually occurs at the end of your lease period, is when you opt to purchase your leased car rather than return it to the dealer.
 When you buy out your lease, you’ll pay the residual value of the car — its remaining value at the lease’s end — plus any applicable taxes and fees.
-Not all leases allow for a lease buyout, so read the terms and conditions of your lease.
+Not all leases allow for a lease buyout, so read the terms and conditions of your lease and talk to the leasing company to determine your next steps.

 Do you pay sales tax on a leased car buyout?

 Most states roll the sales tax into the monthly payment of the car lease, though a few states require that all the sales tax for all your lease payments be paid upfront.
-In a couple of states, such as Texas, lessees must pay sales tax on the full value of the leased car versus just the tax on payments during the lease.
+In a some states, such as Texas, lessees must pay sales tax on the full value of the leased car versus just the tax on payments during the lease.

 Before you can calculate the sales tax on your lease buyout, you’ll need to calculate the car’s residual value.
 Your lease payments are determined in part by the difference between the car’s original value and residual.